MarchenkoRuslan/MarchenkoRuslan/README.md

 - **Python Developer @ Orion Innovation (February 2021 - January 2024)**: As a pivotal development team member, I led Python programming efforts focused on back-end development.
 My role involved extensive UI/API testing, problem-solving for outsourcing projects, and contributing to our team's success through robust software solutions.

-- **Python Developer & Data Science Student @ Turing College (May 2023 - Present)**: Currently enhancing my expertise in data analytics and machine learning, I am deeply involved in a rigorous Master's program.
+- **Python Developer & Data Science Student @ Turing College (May 2023 - December 2024)**: Currently enhancing my expertise in data analytics and machine learning, I am deeply involved in a rigorous Master's program.
 This experience sharpened my data manipulation skills, statistical analysis, and application of machine learning techniques to practical challenges.
 Turing College has provided me with a platform to learn theoretical aspects and apply these concepts in real-world scenarios, preparing me to drive data-driven decision-making processes.

 ## 🛠 Skills